NNLP-IL/Hebrew-Resources/README.rst

 * `Hebrew WordLists <https://github.com/eyaler/hebrew_wordlists?fbclid=IwAR3QlqD_MDPxhiK7IktW7Sp8fnlgANT3TCYX6R_Rg_gzK9t8vXAqDuAbP90>`_ {?} - Useful word lists extracted from Hspell 1.4 by Eyal Gruss.

 * `Hebrew stop word base on the UD <https://github.com/NNLP-IL/Stop-Words-Hebrew>`_ {'CC0'} - List of stop words in Hebrew produced by using Universal Dependencies of the The Israeli Association of Human Language Technologies (IAHLT)

-* `OpenSubtitles <https://opus.nlpl.eu/OpenSubtitles2018.php>`_ {?} - This is a collection of translated movie subtitles from http://www.opensubtitles.org/.

 Treebanks